custom-ds/Coax-Switch-Controller/Firmware/README.md

 # Coax Switch Controller - Firmware
 The C firmware for the Sparkfun ESP32-based coax switch relay controller for amateur radio stations.

+## Hardware
+The W0ZC Coax Controller utilizes the "Sparkfun ESP32 Thing Plus C" as the main processor board and Wifi interface for the coax switch controller.
+In addition, the Sparkfun 16x2 SerLCD module (Qwiic) and the Sparkfun Qwiic Twist knob for interfacing.

+A custom PCB is used to provide high side switching to the two sets of 6 coax relays.

 ## Programming the ESP32

 ### Setting up the Environment